 8.3.9.2 Deposit of library copies of thesis.
 When the student has made such revisions as have been required by the thesis examination committee, he or she must submit three hardbound copies (two hardbound copies for St. Michael's students) of the thesis to the Faculty of Theology of the University of St. Michael's College.
-Copies of the thesis will be distributed as follows: One copy for the school of registration, if other than St. Michael's College, one copy for the Faculty of Theology of the University of St. Michael's College, and one copy for the Faculty of Theology of the University of St. Michael's College, and one copy for the Office of Advanced Degree Studies, Toronto School of Theology.
+Copies of the thesis will be distributed as follows: One copy for the school of registration, if other than St. Michael's College, one copy for the Faculty of Theology of the University of St. Michael's College, and one copy for the Office of Advanced Degree Studies, Toronto School of Theology.
 Some TST Colleges will not confer the degree before appropriately bound copies of theses in sufficient number have been deposited.
 The student must also authorize the National Library and University Microfilms International to microfilm an unbound copy of the thesis and must arrange, at his or her own expense, for the unbound copy to be sent for microfilming.
 Further instructions should be obtained from the St. Michael's Faculty of Theology office.